MateiSteavu/skills-github-pages/README.md

-I have worked on this project some years ago.
-This is just a link towards it.
+I have to update this